 My name’s Alison Newby, and I’m an ILM-qualified internal coach and historian in one of the largest universities in the UK.
 That’s an unusual combination, but to me ‘coach’ and ‘historian’ are two sides of the same coin.
 In both capacities I listen and observe keenly, deal in narratives which combine ‘facts’ and perceptions, and do my best to be scrupulously faithful to and reflect back the sources.
 You can find out more about my coaching approach here.

 I’m also enthusiastic to stretch my horizons by trying new ways of doing things.
-I act as a Champion on the committee of the Staff Development Forum’s #coachingHE Tweetchat – a developmental social media-based CPD tool and community for coaches working in UK Higher Education.
+I act as a Lead on the committee of the Staff Development Forum’s #coachingHE Tweetchat – a developmental social media-based CPD tool and community for coaches working in UK Higher Education.
 You can read more of my thoughts on this here.

 One of my skills as a historian is writing entertaining yet academically sound copy (a selection of which you can view here), and as I delve deeper into coaching practice, I’m intending to do the same for coaching.
 Hence this blog!
 My writing appears in other places too, including the Staff Development Forum blog and the International Coach Federation’s Coaching World.